jasper22/Q-Nomy/kuberenetes-minikube.md

     and you can see the image `docker.local:5000/clientapp` that I build on my machine and pushed it to local `docker.local:5000` registry.
 Now those images visible from minkube docker registry also.

-    8. Exit minikube ssh - just type `exit` on command prompt and you should return to your machine.
+9. Exit minikube ssh. (just type `exit` on command prompt and you should return to your machine)

 ## Using images in Deployments, Services, etc...

   When you define container path in your Service, Deployment, etc..
-YAML file define it like this:
+YAML file definitions could look like this:

 ```yaml
 apiVersion: apps/v1